mhjony/Tramigo_laravel/README.md

 # Tramigo_laravel
+This app allows you to run artisan custom command.

 ## Installation Instructions
 Please follow the following steps in order to run this project.
 You should configure .env file to create a connection with your database.